viichain/vii-core/docs/software/commands.md

   unless <FILE-NAME> is "-" in which case the transaction envelope is read from standard input and the signing key is read from `/dev/tty`.
 In either event, if the signing key appears to be coming from a terminal, vii-core disables echo.
-Note that if you do not have a STELLAR_NETWORK_ID environment variable, then before this argument you must specify the --netid option.
-For example, the production vii network is "`Public Global Stellar Network ;
+Note that if you do not have a VII_NETWORK_ID environment variable, then before this argument you must specify the --netid option.
+For example, the production vii network is "`Public Global vii Network ;
   September 2015`" while the test network is "`Test SDF Network ; September 2015`".<br>
   Option --base64 alters the behavior to work on base64-encoded XDR rather than